Contract Repository

 How a Digital Contract Repository Works

-A contract repository works by storing contracts in a central location, making it easier for employees to access and manage them.
+A contract repository stores contracts in a central location, making it easier for employees to access and manage them.
 Here’s how it typically works:

 1. A team member creates a new contract or uploads it into the system.